thsmi/sieve/README.md

   * via Bitcoin [1GEnrRVobFYuqYj2opdvRQNtG3Z8znvfKw](bitcoin:1GEnrRVobFYuqYj2opdvRQNtG3Z8znvfKw?label=Donation%20for%20Sieve%20Addon)

-## Bugs
+## Questions and Bugs

+The best for questions is the public mailing list at https://groups.google.com/forum/#!forum/sieve-app or via mail sieve-app@googlegroups.com .
+But you can also send a private mail to schmid-thomas at gmx.net.

-Please report bugs via the [issue tracker](https://github.com/thsmi/sieve/issues) or send an email to schmid-thomas at gmx.net .
+Concerning bugs please use the [issue tracker](https://github.com/thsmi/sieve/issues) or send a private email to schmid-thomas at gmx.net .
 You find more details on reporting bugs in the [Contributing Guidelines](https://github.com/thsmi/sieve/blob/master/CONTRIBUTING.md)